jahtz/pypxml/README.md

 # PyPXML
-A python library for parsing, converting and modifying PageXML files.
+A python library for parsing, creating and modifying PageXML files.

 ## Setup
 >[!NOTE]